scaup/fae-gtlc-mu/README.md

-# the embedding of STLCmu into GTLCmu is fully abstract (Coq/Iris proof)
+# full abstraction results for the embedding of STLCmu into GTLCmu (Coq/Iris proof)

-This repo contains a Coq/Iris proof of the fact that the embedding of STLCmu (the simply typed lambda calculus with equirecursive types) into GTLCmu (its gradualization) is fully abstract.
+This repo contains Coq/Iris proofs for full abstraction results of the embedding of STLCmu (the simply typed lambda calculus with equirecursive types) into GTLCmu (its gradualization).
-It accompanies the paper  "Fully abstract from Static to Gradual".

 ## Requirements for compiling